yuko1101/starrail.js/README.md

 ## About

-A Node.js Enka.Network API wrapper for Honkai: Star Rail.
+A Node.js Enka.Network/MiHoMo API wrapper for Honkai: Star Rail.

 ### Features
 - User Data and Character Stats by UID with Enka.Network API (or with MiHoMo API).